THE MYSTERY OF TERROIR

 TRY IT OUT

 And So.
 I want to recommend you do something.
 We at Northwest cellars have an unusual wine situation that I think is really interesting.
 We have two 100% Carménères, both 2015’s made by the same winemaker.
 But they are made from vineyards about eight miles apart, one from Red Mountain and one from Horse Heaven Hills.
 What a great chance to taste terroir in action right here!
 I highly recommend you do this to really drive home what this whole article is about.
+You can explore our wine collection here.

 One other thing, the first of my new wines of the year (remember my New Year’s resolution?) was a French Chablis (Chardonnay from Burgundy).
 Oh my, I think the Northwest Cellars Chardonnay is very similar!
 French Chablis traditionally does not use oak with chardonnay.
 And the current chardonnay at NW Cellars has very little oak on it, thereby letting the natural flavors of the grape shine through.
 They both exhibit clean bright flavors with a nice minerality and some creaminess.
 Both are good examples of terrific terroir!